Analytical Framework for Power System Strength

-The proposed framework is discussed based on the well-known IEEE 39-bus system.
 Synchronous machines are represented using the classical model described in Section \ref{subsec:syn2}.
-Loads are considered constant-impedances according to the model presented in Section \ref{subsec:zload}.
+Loads are considered constant impedances according to the model presented in Section \ref{subsec:zload}.
 Standard system parameters and operating conditions are used and can be found in \cite{ieeepesTR18}.

 The complete set of strength indicators $\szero$, $\sone$ and $\stwo$ is calculated at every bus using \eqref{eq:sought_szero}, \eqref{eq:sought_sone} and \eqref{eq:sought_stwo}.
 Without lack of generality, the test perturbation used for this example is an active current sudden change of $\Delta \bar{\imath}_{\rm pq}=1+\jmath\,0$ pu.
 The results for two representative strength indicators are presented in Fig.~\ref{fig:slds}.
-The values are normalized to the maximum of all the indicators of the same order, and the absolute value is taken for an easier comparison among different buses using a grayscale.
+The values are normalized to the maximum of all the indicators of the same order, and the absolute value is taken for easier comparison among different buses using a grayscale.
 Fig.~\ref{fig:s012} shows the results for $S_{v\imath_{\rm q}}$, namely, the sensitivity of the magnitude of the voltage with respect to reactive current changes.
 As expected, the results of this zero-order metric are driven by the topology of the network plus the internal impedance of SMs.
-Nodes with a higher Thevenin equivalent are more sensitive, such as nodes 29, 28 and 38.
-In turn, nodes in more meshed areas of the grid or closer to bigger SMs are stronger, such as nodes 02, 03 and 39.
+Nodes with a higher Thevenin equivalent are more sensitive, such as nodes 29, 28, and 38.
+In turn, nodes in more meshed areas of the grid or closer to bigger SMs are stronger, such as nodes 02, 03, and 39.
 The results for the opposite zero-order metric $S_{\theta\imath_{\rm p}}$, namely, the sensitivity of the angle of the voltage with respect to active current changes, is equal in magnitude to $S_{v\imath_{\rm q}}$.